ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  ankfully, nowadays, many readily available tools and ecosystems

 can help with #1.
-Most programming languages have an ecosystem with standardized tools for dependency management and reproducible environments. it's up to you to identify and use them (e.g., npm, pipfile, etc.).
+Most programming languages have an ecosystem with standardized tools for dependency management and reproducible environments.
+It's up to you to identify and use them (e.g., npm, pipfile, etc.).
 Many of these systems produce a file called a lock file.

 2\.5DEVELOPEEXRPERIEN(DCX)E